boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/elastic-search.md

 ![Select data source](/static/assets/working-with-datasource/data-connectors/images/Elastic-search/Selectdatasource.png#max-width=85%)

-## Advanced
-In the Advanced category, It will Redirect to the Bold ETL.
-Refer to [Bold ETL](/managing-resources/manage-data-sources/#advanced-category).

-## Basic
-In the Basic Category, It will act as the connector in Bold BI.
-And need to follow the below steps.

 ## Connect to Elastic Search
 An Elastic Search data source can be accessed in Bold BI using the live connection mode.